I know this is not what she set out to teach me, but I am grateful for the lesson about life, even if it cost my mother her own.

 I told everyone that I had learned my sense of morals from her, and if that’s all she’d ever taught me, it would have been enough.
 I said that the last thing I had told my mother was that everyone loved her, that she did good, and that it was time to rest.
 I don’t think I spoke for more than a minute.
 We moved out to the graveside.
 I immediately went to the casket to help roll it to the grave.
 “You don’t have to,” I was told.
 But of course I did.
 I literally buried my grandmother; I would certainly have done the same thing for my mother, if I could have.
 The least I could do was help push the casket out to the grave.

 One of the four graveworkers stands aside so I can help roll the casket out.
 Even the grave workers are dressed better than I am.
-It’s a long walk from the chapel to the grave, and it’s August 30 in south Florida in a treeless cemetery.
+It’s a long walk from the chapel to the grave, and it’s August 30th in South Florida in a treeless cemetery.
 I am wearing a black silk shirt, black linen pants, black suede shoes, and it’s a loooooong walk to the grave.
 I don’t remember what was said at graveside; I know that Kaddish was said.
 I know that other prayers were said.
 There was a canopy with some chairs set for people; I stood by the grave the entire time.
 I’m glad I had the best all day walking shoes – or my toes would’ve gone totally numb after that superlong hike.

 And then the funeral was over.
-The casket was ready to be lowered into the grave, which is done by machine (this is not how most Jewish funeral go), and I had my hand on the casket as far down as I could—I’d have preferred lowering it ropes myself, but that wasn’t available; I think we definitely lose something by having all this stuff mechanized.
+The casket was ready to be lowered into the grave, which is done by machine (this is not how most Jewish funeral go), and I had my hand on the casket as far down as I could—I’d have preferred lowering it by ropes myself, but that wasn’t available; I think we definitely lose something by having all this stuff mechanized.
 We were given little plastic baggies of dirt, about the size of two ketchup packets, to throw on to the casket.
 I wanted a shovel and a pile of dirt, and what I got were tiny baggies.
 I wanted to bury her and all I could throw in was a teaspoon of dirt, so I grabbed all that I could find—it didn’t matter if anyone else had any.

 We were then told that it was time to leave, because it was time to bring in the backhoe to load in the concrete that would be lowered halfway down the condo so it would be covering my mother’s casket.
 The canopy had to go.
 The plywood on which the seats sat had to be moved so the backhoe wouldn’t eat up the grass.